TRANS: Terrain-aware Reinforcement Learning for Agile Navigation of Quadruped Robots under Social Interactions: Simulation Evaluations for Locomotion

 Since our unified framework relies on high-fidelity velocity tracking during the initial training phase, we further evaluated the command tracking error of our framework against the established benchmarks and ablation models.
 We randomly distributed 512 robots in simulation and executed 2,000 control steps for each, generating a total of $1,024,000$ (1M+) data points for quantitative analysis.

 We calculated the mean and standard deviation for the tracking errors across linear $xy$ velocities ($\Delta v_x$, $\Delta v_y$) and angular $z$ velocity ($\Delta w_z$).
-The results, summarized in TABLE \ref{tableVelocityTrackError}, demonstrate that our framework (trained on the Go2) achieved the highest tracking accuracy and stability among all non-privileged methods.
+The results, summarized in TABLE \ref{tableVelocityTrackError}, demonstrate that our framework (trained on the Unitree Go2) achieved the highest tracking performance with respect to linear velocities among all non-privileged methods.
+Although SLR yielded the best tracking for angular velocity, its learning efficiency is notably lower than ours, as illustrated in Fig. \ref{locomotionComparison}.
 Furthermore, replacing our CNN-based encoder with an MLP-based architecture resulted in performance degradation for both the Go2 and A1 robots, confirming that our encoder can enhance tracking precision.

 To evaluate real-time performance, we selected a representative velocity tracking sequence and compared our framework against the original DreamWaQ on the Go2 platform, as our locomotion controller builds upon its architecture.
 The tracking performance and corresponding simulation scenes are illustrated in Fig. \ref{realTrackingWithScene}.